jim-easterbrook/pywws/src/doc/guides/integration.rst

 -------------------------

 If you'd like to send data to a service which is not (yet) included in pywws you can write your own uploader module and put it in your ``modules`` directory.
-You should start by copying one of the existing modules from pywws.service.
+You should start by copying one of the existing modules from ``pywws.service``.
 Choose one with an API most like the service you want to upload to.
 Give the module a one word lowercase name that will be used as the uploader service name.